 4. Start Itemized Savings Accounts

 Now is the time to start practicing the mindset of the disciplined and frugal consumer.
 First make a budget, and then break your refund into pieces, each of which plants the seed in your bank account for important future purchases.
 Putting your refund toward specific savings goals will keep you from taking on debt down the road, when needs or desires arise.
-ING Direct offers some great features that allow you to set up these specific savings goals in your account.
+Capital One 360 offers some great features that allow you to set up these specific savings goals in your account.

 5. Refinance Your Mortgage or Make Home Improvements